trebsirk/java-db-dev/README.md

-# My Java Project
+# Dmeo Project Java + Postgresql

-This is a simple Java project template.
+demo of CRUD operations in Java.